ZNan-Chen/Awesome-Diffusion-Model-for-Time-Series/README.md

 # Awesome-diffusion-model-for-Time-Series
-diffusion model for time series
+A curated list of awesome diffusion models for time series.
+We will keep updating it.